emmyjay/Resize/README.md

-# Resize
-Using Css variable to resize and blur an image
+# Usage of css variables and javascript to modify the values of the variables